-ESU#9 Area Schools: Professional Development
+ESU#9 Area Schools: Professional Learning

 The goal of this flyer is to keep you up-to-date on the current workshops and/or opportunities for professional growth in our area.
 Please feel free to contact me with updates, concerns, questions, or suggestions @ firstname.lastname@example.org.

 Bookmark this flyer address as it will automatically update as well as include past, present, and future opportunities for professional growth.

 Looking for ways to help elementary students (grades 3–5) better understand the nature of science?
 Teach young learners the importance of science research with a screening of The Love Bugs, a 30-minute documentary highlighting the work and passions of Charles and Lois O’Brien, entomologists and octogenarians who have studied insects around the globe for more than 60 years.
 The documentary provides a real-world glimpse of entomology and science research, and the film’s accompanying lesson plans—which support the Next Generation Science Standards—guide students through learning experiences such as modeling the actions of scientists (What Do Entomologists Do?); seeing real scientists in action (Meet Real Entomologists in the Film, The Love Bugs); learning an animal classification system (How Do Scientists Classify Animals?); and exploring invertebrates in the schoolyard (Discovering Animals in the Schoolyard).
 Each lesson plan includes an overview, procedure, reflection, and ideas to extend learning.
 (Free registration is required to download the film.)

 FREE MS Lesson Plans: Ignite imagination and inspire a new space-age generation

 Exploration Generation (ExGen) provides K-12 educators with engaging, classroom-ready lessons and resources to help immerse students in real-life applications of STEM while exploring various concepts in aerospace, engineering, and rocketry.